Why Are Fans Furious About This ‘Real Housewives’ Scandal?

 To be fair, this is exactly what Karen did in Mexico.
 It’s also what many fans are arguing Robyn should’ve done on her own as a reality star sharing the ups and downs of her life.

-Whatever the reason may be, many fans on Twitter are suggesting that Robyn be fired for withholding such juicy and relevant information.
+Whatever the reason, many fans on Twitter are suggesting that Robyn be fired for withholding such juicy and relevant information.
 From the cast’s reactions, it seems that she may not have brought up Juan’s cheating at the recently filmed reunion either.
-The entire situation mirrors another Housewife, Salt Lake City’s Heather Gay, hinting towards and then concealing details about how she received a black eye on a cast trip this season.
+The entire situation mirrors another Housewife, Salt Lake City’s Heather Gay, hinting about and then concealing details about how she received a black eye on a cast trip this season.
 Another self-producing tactic gone too far.

 It will be interesting to see whether this comes back to bite Robyn in the ass next season.
 Is not disclosing your husband’s extramarital affairs during filming an actual breach of contract?
 Probably not.
 Although, there’s something particularly brazen about monetizing that information after filming.
 It could be enough to piss off production.